What’s the Average Cost to Build a Mobile App?

 Designing Your Mobile App to a Budget

-Similar to building a house, software can be designed to fit a certain budget.
-You may want a butler’s pantry and a finished basement but if it doesn’t fit your numbers, these may be lower priority items that you decide to not include in the house.
+Similar to building a house, software can be designed to fit a certain budget or even development timeframe.
+You may want a butler’s pantry and a finished basement but if it doesn’t fit your numbers, these may be lower-priority items that you decide to not include in the house.

 But what is reasonable?
 Well, we all know that you can’t build much of a house for $10,000.
 Similarly, you can’t build much software for $10,000.